muflone/pykerio/README.md

 The next step is to login to the server using valid username and password.
 Every other commands require a successful login session.

+Many usage examples can be found in the ```tests``` folder as they are used to test the API operation.

 ### Login

     >>> import pykerio